2gotgrossman/Haskell/Prog Lang Presentation.md

     - `denom != 0 && num / denom`
 3. We also gain the ability to deal with infinite lists
     - We only evaluate the part of the list that we will use
-4. The following breaks in Python but the equivalent would work in Haskell!
+4. The following breaks in Python but the equivalent would work in Haskell

 ```python
 print length([2+1, 3*2, 1/0, 5-4])